Introducing The Anthem Awards

 Sarah Kate Ellis was named President and CEO of GLAAD in early 2014 after a successful career as a media executive.
 In short order, Ellis refocused GLAAD’s crucial advocacy to accelerate acceptance of the LGBTQ community through various compelling and effective initiatives, campaigns, and programs.

-CEO Girls Who Code
+Founder of Girls Who Code

 Reshma began her career as an attorney and activist.
 In 2010, she surged onto the political scene as the first Indian American woman to run for U.S. Congress.
 During the race, Reshma visited local schools and saw the gender gap in computing classes firsthand, which led her to start Girls Who Code.
 Reshma is also the author of Brave, Not Perfect–a movement rooted in her experience, TedTalk, book, and podcast encourging women to live their bravest, fullest lives.